segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex direct.md

 (1) The name of the data source.
 It is displayed in the interface in the list of sources.

-(2) Enable option for import normalized costs report
+(2) **Import normalized costs report**  - enable normalized costs report import.

-(3) Enable option for import campaign performance report
+(3) **Import campaign performance report** - enable campaign performance report import, without normalizing the values ​​in the table.

 (4) Take into account the VAT.
 If you do not check the box, the prices in the report will be exclusive of VAT.